 Premera members have many different drug benefit options with our plans.
-You pay a designated copay or coinsurance, depending on the “level” the drug is assigned to.
-If you're not sure what prescription coverage you have, or if you have a different benefit than what is shown here, log into Premera.com, check your benefits booklet for complete details or contact Customer Service.
+You pay a designated copay or coinsurance (the fixed amount you pay at the time of service), depending on the “level” the drug is assigned to.
+If you're not sure what prescription coverage you have, sign in to Premera.com to check your benefits booklet for complete details or contact customer service.

 With a four-level drug benefit, your prescription medications fall into one of four categories or “levels.”
 Each level has a different copay or coinsurance.